christytan/ords-apex-dbcs/exacs-QA/ConfigureVPN.md

 This lab walks you through the steps to deploy a VPN server in OCI and create an SSL VPN connection between a client machine (your desktop) and the ExaCS infrastructure.
 Once configured, a single VPN server can be shared among multiple users.

-To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github Oracle repository issue submission form.

 ## Objectives
 As a network admin,